conniexhe/KnotAli/README.md

     compiled of 100 tRNA sequences in FASTA format.
 The results of running KnotAli on this example can also be found in align_sol1.txt. align_ex2.fa, also in FASTA format, is comprised of 100 RNaseP sequences and its structures are found in align_sol2.txt.
 Lastly, align_ex3.aln is an example file in CLUSTAL format.
-It was comprised of 100 SRP sequences, and its structure can found in align_sol3.txt
+It was comprised of 100 SRP sequences, and its structures can found in align_sol3.txt